 You can see an example of this below.

 Auto-Resize Original to Closest Match

-If Crop is enabled for the Output Dimensions field (allowing you to customize both the width and height), this setting will appear.
+If Crop is enabled for the Output Dimensions field (allowing you to customize both the width and height) and the Allow Output setting is enabled, this setting will appear.
 When enabled, this toggle setting will automatically resize the original image dimensions to most closely match the output dimensions you have entered, whilst ensuring the image is not distorted.

 Pre-Crop Output Dimensions

 If Auto-Resize Original to Closest Match is disabled, the user will be able to add in Pre-Crop Dimensions.
 This will define the new size of the Original Image that the Output Dimensions will subsequently be applied to.
 The Dimensions entered will always maintain aspect ratio, so the image will not be distorted.